HURT ON THE JOB? CALL HHR!

 In an exhaustive report of refinery accidents from EHS Today, researchers discovered a startling fact: the vast majority of refinery accidents aren't reported—at least not as refinery accidents.
 Because companies outsource their most dangerous work to contractors, their deaths and injuries don't appear under the refinery's records.
-Instead, they're reported elsewhere—and the nature of factory or oil refinery work gets shoved under the rug.
-That's unacceptable.
+Instead, they're reported elsewhere, and the nature of factory or oil refinery work gets shoved under the rug—this is unacceptable.
 When workers get hurt in refinery accidents, the company's practices and negligence deserve to be brought to light.
 More importantly, those workers who get injured or lose their careers ought to be compensated for their losses.
-Our Pennsylvania refinery accident attorneys have helped thousands of workers win hundreds of millions of dollars.
+Our Pennsylvania refinery accident attorneys have helped win tens of millions of dollars.

 Refinery Accidents Seem to Have Similar Causes

-Any casual study of refinery accidents bring us to the same conclusion—companies are failing to keep their worker safe.
-In 1995, a refinery explosion up in Rouseville killed 5 workers.
-Investigators learned that among the factors that caused the incident were outdated equipment and poor training.
+Companies are failing to keep their workers safe.
+In 1995, a refinery explosion in Rouseville killed 5 workers.
+Investigators learned that among the factors that caused the incident were outdated equipment and inadequate training.
 The company at fault was responsible for both.
 That same story appears again and again in safety reports and accident investigations all over the country.

-In 2005, BP was notified that a Texas refinery was riddled with aging pipes and broken valves.
+- In 2005, BP was notified that a Texas refinery was riddled with aging pipes and broken valves.
 They were warned that the combined issues of the facility could lead to a catastrophic explosion.
 They continued production until a few weeks later, a massive overflow of hydrocarbons caused by a broken valve led to an earth-shaking explosion.
-Fifteen people were killed and around 180 others were injured.
+15 people were killed in the blast and around 180 others were injured.

-Refinery Accident Lawyers Serving Carlisle, Hanover, Harrisburg, York, Lancaster & Beyond
+Refinery Accident Lawyers Serving Carlisle, Hanover, Harrisburg, Lancaster, Schuylkill County, York & Beyond